akashthakur05/Leetie/README.md

 ## ⭐ Show Your Support

-If you liked this project, please [give it a star](https://github.com/amitjomy007/Leetie/stargazers).
+If you liked this project, please give it a star ⭐

 It helps more people discover the project, grows the open-source community, and motivates future development.